Osteoporosis Print Page

 What can I do to reduce my chance of developing osteoporosis?

-- There are many things we can all do to improve are bone health, starting as children and throughout our lives They include:
+- There are many things we can all do to improve our bone health, starting as children and throughout our lives.
+They include:

 - Daily calcium intake.
 Children should have at least 800mg of calcium daily either through diet or supplement, while adults over the age of 50 should have 1500mg per day.

 - Daily Vitamin D intake between 800-2000 units daily.